CQTS/introduction-to-cubical/INSTALLING_AGDA.md

 [official documentation]: https://agda.readthedocs.io/en/latest/getting-started/installation.html

 ::: Caution:
-Check the version number if you are installing Agda via package manager.
-These notes were written against Agda version `2.7.0`.
+Double check the version number by running `agda --version`, if you install Agda via a package manager.
+These notes were written against Agda version `2.8.0`.
 The exercise files may not work with earlier or later versions.
 :::

 ::: Caution:
-These notes do **not** rely on the the Agda standard library, and so you don't need to worry about downloading and installing it.
+These lecture notes do **not** rely on the the Agda standard library, and so you don't need to worry about downloading and installing it.
 :::

 ## On Mac via Homebrew